- QAnon vs. Hitler's Brownshirts

 - Current Members of the U.S. House of Representatives

-The U.S. Senate elections will be held on November 6, 2018.
-Thirty-three of the 100 Senate seats are up for reelection.
-The Republicans will be defending just 8 seats, while the Democrats will be fighting for 23, plus another 2 held by independents.
-The winners of those seats will serve a six-year term from January 3, 2019, until January 3, 2025.
+It's 2022 vision time.
+The U.S. Senate elections will be held on Tuesday, November 8, 2020.
+Thirty-four of the 100 Senators are up for reelection and will serve a six-year term from January 3, 2023, until January 3, 2029.
 The time to start organizing is now.

 - Khalid al-Asaad Slaughtered by ISIS